Hosted SKIM/Sawtooth Software Choice Modeling Workshop 2017

-We are looking forward to host another SKIM/Sawtooth Software workshop this year.
-Being the exclusive partner of Sawtooth Software, we will host a proven 3-day software training track in Rotterdam, The Netherlands on February 22–24 together with Sawtooth Software.
+We hosted another SKIM/Sawtooth Software workshop in 2017.
+Being the exclusive partner of Sawtooth Software, we hosted a proven 3-day software training track in Rotterdam, The Netherlands on February 22–24 together with Sawtooth Software.

-Whether you already have some knowledge about conjoint/choice methodologies or just getting started, this intensive three-day workshop will give you practical solutions to better your consulting practice.
-This workshop will cover three current and popular choice research methodologies:
+This intensive three-day workshop gave practical solutions to participants whether they already have some knowledge about conjoint/choice methodologies or just getting started in order to improve their consulting practice.
+This workshop covered three current and popular choice research methodologies:

 - CBC (Choice-Based Conjoint),

 Participants created choice surveys and analyzed sample data using a team-oriented case study approach.

 This session introduced participants to discrete choice (CBC) analysis through interactive, hands-on training.

 - Formulating attributes and levels

 - Designing conjoint experiments